 '''

 /

 Returns the number of owned items in this member.

 /

 long getOwnedItemCount();

 /

 Returns the number of backup items in this member.

 /

 long getBackupItemCount();

 /

 Returns the min age of the items in this member.

 /

 long getMinAge();

 /

 Returns the max age of the items in this member.

 /

 long getMaxAge();

 /

 Returns the average age of the items in this member.

 /

 long getAvgAge();

 /

 Returns the number of offer/put/add operations.

 Offers returning false will be included.

-#getRejectedOfferOperationCount can be used

-to get the rejected offers.

-/

 '''